MultiView Diffusion Maps: Coupled views

-and the new mapping vector for data point is \ The new coordinates in the diffusion space are approximated and the new data points $\myvec{\tilde{x}},\myvec{\tilde{y}}$ have no effect on the original map's structure.
+The new mapping vector for the new data point is then given by \ The new coordinates in the diffusion space are approximated and the new data points $\myvec{\tilde{x}},\myvec{\tilde{y}}$ have no effect on the original map's structure.